 - Cash the check and pay the repair shop when you receive it.

-Keep in mind that if you’re leasing the vehicle, what you do with the check is your choice — but you may have to eventually repair the car damage before returning it.
-And if the car was totaled and you’re receiving a check for the loss, you’ll be responsible for paying your lender the money owed to them to close out the loan.
+Keep in mind that if you are leasing the vehicle or have a loan, your lienholder may have stipulations for how the check can be used and may require proof that the damage was repaired.
+And if your vehicle was totaled and you are receiving a check for the loss, you will be responsible for paying your lender the money owed to them to close out the loan.

 What are the major differences between state laws?